-Disability Living Allowance (DLA) is being replaced by Personal Independence Payment (PIP) for disabled people.
+The U.K. Disability Living Allowance (DLA) is being replaced by Personal Independence Payment (PIP) for disabled people.
 DLA is a tax-free benefit for children and adults who need help with personal care or have walking difficulties because they are physically or mentally disabled.
 If you already get DLA, your claim might end.
 You'll get a letter telling you when this will happen and how you can apply for PIP.

 - Disability Living Allowance